Thoregon/thoregon.truCloud/doc/spec.md

 but neither accessed nor discovered.
 Others can be granted to see some content or use some functions of your galaxy.

-A galaxy can be seen similar to a repository.
+A galaxy can be seen as a cluster of peers owned an operated by someone

-The galaxy Ammandul is the public library/repository.
+The galaxy Ammandul provides the public library/repository.

 ### Stars